moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## UNSUBSCRIBE {#message-unsubscribe}

-A subscriber issues a `UNSUBSCRIBE` message to a publisher indicating it is no longer interested in receiving media for the specified track and Objects should stop being sent as soon as possible.
+A subscriber issues a `UNSUBSCRIBE` message to a publisher indicating it is no longer interested in receiving media for the specified track and requests that objects stop being sent as soon as possible.

 The format of `UNSUBSCRIBE` is as follows: